ShiftMediaProject/VSYASM/README.md

 ## Installation

-The project provides a basic installer script that can automatically detect any installed Visual Studio 2013, 2015 or 2017 installation and then install the required components.
+The project provides a basic installer script that can automatically detect any installed Visual Studio 2013, 2015, 2017 or 2019 installation and then install the required components.
 To use this script simply run '**install_script.bat**' from an elevated command prompt.

-To manually install the extension you will first need to download the required win32 or win64 binary (depending on your system) from the official YASM website [http://yasm.tortall.net](http://yasm.tortall.net).
+Alternatively, to manually install the extension you will first need to download the required win32 or win64 binary (depending on your system) from the official YASM website [http://yasm.tortall.net](http://yasm.tortall.net).

 From the download archive you will need to extract yasm.exe into a location that Visual Studio can see.
 To tell Visual Studio where to find yasm.exe you have several options: